MustardTek/visual-doorbell-jacdac/README.md

 # Visual Doorbell
 This device aims to assist those in the Deaf and Hard of Hearing Community by giving them a visual notification that someone is at the door.
+Users can choose to use the doorbell with either a desk lamp or a smaller LED light.

-When a delivery person or visitor presses the doorbell, the lamp inside will flash.
-The lamp also functions as a normal desk lamp, with a slider to control the brightness and turn the lamp off, as well as a rotary knob to change the color of the light.
+When a delivery person or visitor presses the doorbell, the lamp or LED inside will flash white light.
+The desk lamp also functions as a normal lamp, with a slider to control the brightness and turn the lamp off, as well as a rotary knob to change the color of the light.
+The LED will only flash when the doorbell is pressed, until the user pushes the button to turn it off.

 Doorbell with Lamp